 “But I have an issue with her doing it in the first place.”

 For this to have aroused your sense of hearth and home makes sense.
 But after you feel those first rumblings, that’s your sign to check in with your thinking to make sure you’re not expanding or compounding a problem by thinking pointless thoughts.
-So have your initial reaction, but then use what it shows you so you can examine the situation from a even wiser perspective.
+Go ahead and have your initial reaction.
+But then use what it shows you, so you can examine the situation from a even wiser perspective.
 In most cases you’ll realize no words or actions are required, just understanding.

 “My sisters wants me to forgive her and move on because of what happened to her, but she’s always letting people off when she shouldn’t.”

 Forgiveness is never a bad bet.
 And as for your sister being too lenient—we each have to be ourselves.
 We all respond to slightly different stimuli based on our early experiences, so she would say you’re too harsh.
 We’re all some combination.
 We’re flexible, we’re changeable, our lives are enjoyable, but even at our healthiest there is an us.